 Option 3: Free or cheap online backup alternatives

 If you simply maintained a backup of your current data with the service, you don't even need to download your backup from CrashPlan.
 Just start backing up elsewhere.

 There are any number of free services for small data sets: 15GB Google Drive, 5GB iCloud, 5GB OneDrive, and 5GB Dropbox.
 Check out our recommendations for the best free online backup services.

 You may also choose from low-cost tiers of pay services, including the aforementioned Carbonite.
 Read our recommendations for the best online backup services to see which paid accounts offer the best deal.

-If you used CrashPlan for archiving—that is, you stored data on the company’s servers without keeping a local copy—then you’ll need to download that to your local PC before your subscription ends (plus the 60-day extension).
-The CrashPlan servers might be a tad stressed right after the announcement, but wait a couple of weeks and you should be able to download without undue delay.
-If you procrastinate, you could always move to the $10-a-month business plan until you got your act together.
+If you used CrashPlan for archiving—that is, you stored data on the company’s servers without keeping a local copy—then you’ll need to download that to your local PC before the servers shut down on October 23.
+If you need more time, you could always move to the Small Business plan until you get your act together.